A home equity loan allows you to access cash using the equity in your home as collateral.

 Home Equity Loan Benefits

-- Large loan amounts: Usually personal loans are limited to $40,000, however, with a home equity loan you can borrower much more if you have a lot of equity.
+- Large loan amounts: Personal loans are limited to $40,000; however, with a home equity loan, you can borrower much more if you have a lot of equity.

-- Tax deduction: Because the interest you pay on a mortgage is tax deductible you may be able to write off the interest you pay on your taxes.
+- Tax deduction: Because the interest you pay on a mortgage is tax-deductible, you may write off the interest you pay on your taxes.
 Speak to a tax advisor to see if you qualify.

-- Increase home value: The best way to use a home equity loan is to make repairs or home renovations that increase the market value of your home
+- Increase home value: The best way to use a home equity loan is to make repairs or home renovations that increase your home’s market value.

-- Low interest rate: On average the rates given to a borrower for a home equity loan is approximately 5% which is lower than you will find for a personal loan, or other types of loans.
+- Low-interest rate: On average, the rates given to a borrower for a home equity loan are approximately 5%, lower than you will find for a personal loan or other types of loans.
 Rates will vary depending on the lender.

 Home Equity Loan Disadvantages

-- Lose equity in your home: Obviously when you get a home equity loan you’re going to be losing the equity you have built up in your home over the years.
-Which is why it’s important to spend the money wisely.
+- Lose equity in your home: When you get a home equity loan, you’re going to be losing the equity you have built up in your home over the years, which is why it’s important to spend the money wisely.

 - Higher monthly payment: A home equity loan is a loan that you need to pay back monthly, although it is separate from your mortgage payment.
 Make sure you can afford the monthly payments before closing.

-- Loan fees: There are closing costs and lender fees that are charged whenever you get a home equity loan or HELOC.
-These fees can be as high as they are when purchasing a new home, between 2-5%
+- Loan fees: There are closing costs and lender fees charged whenever you get a home equity loan or HELOC.
+These fees can be as high as they are when purchasing a new home, between 2-5%.

 Home Equity Line of Credit (HELOC)

-Cash out refinancing, like other loans, will have closing costs and other lender fees to be paid at closing, however, these fees will usually be rolled into the loan.
+Like other loans, cash-out refinancing will have closing costs and other lender fees to be paid at closing; however, these fees will usually be rolled into the loan.

 Why do homeowners use home equity loans instead of other types of loans?

-Homeowners can usually get a larger loan with a home equity loan because they can cash out up to 80% of the value of the property.
-Because they are secured by the home they can be easier to qualify for than a personal loan.
+Homeowners can usually get a larger loan with a home equity loan because they can cash out up to 80% of the property’s value.
+Because the home secures them, they can be easier to qualify for than a personal loan.
 Home equity loans also have lower interest rates than other types of loans.

 What advantages are there of home equity loans?

-The money can be used to make home improvements or repairs that will increase the value of your home.
-You can also use the funds to pay off high interest debt and get a new low rate to repay the debt much cheaper.
+The money can be used to make home improvements or repairs that will increase your home’s value.
+You can also use the funds to pay off high-interest debt and get a new low rate to repay the debt much cheaper.

 What risks are involved with home equity loans?